log-oscon/generator-log-marionette/README.md

 > [Yeoman](http://yeoman.io) generator

+## What it is

+It will generate a base Marionette project with Browserify, specs and Gulp file.
+Also, it will generate all the base components of a Marionette project - such as ItemView's, Models, etc.

 ## Installation

+Please read [Yeoman docs](http://yeoman.io) for Yeoman installation.

-`npm install -g generator-log-fe` - not npm available...yet :)
+`npm install -g generator-log-marionette` - not npm available...yet :)

 ## Bootstrap

-`yo log-fe` will generate a `package.json` with the specified dependencies , an `.editorconfig`, a `.gitignore`, a `.jshintrc` and will create the following directories and files: e criar as seguintes directorias e ficheiros:
+`yo log-marionette` will generate a `package.json` with the specified dependencies , an `.editorconfig`, a `.gitignore`, a `.jshintrc` and will create the following directories and files: e criar as seguintes directorias e ficheiros:

 * tasks/
 * src/